Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

 \section{Connection to EFT methods}

-In Sec.\ref{sec:ptbe} we showed that the Boltzmann equation can be recast as a coupled set of equations, one for the background distribution function, Eq.(\ref{eq:vlasovavg}), and another for its fluctuations, Eq.(\ref{eq:vlasovfluc}).
+In Sec.~\ref{sec:ptbe} we showed that the Boltzmann equation can be recast as a coupled set of equations, one for the background distribution function, Eq.~(\ref{eq:vlasovavg}), and another for its fluctuations, Eq.~(\ref{eq:vlasovfluc}).
 We then solved these two coupled set of equations perturbatively in full phase space, while also imposing the Poisson Eq.(\ref{eq:poisson2}).
 We saw that the outcome of this procedure is identical to SPT, in the sense that both frameworks lead to the same density contrast at second and third order in perturbation theory.

-The key difference is that our perturbative framework based on the Vlasov-Poisson system of equations in phase-space is based solely on the most fundamental object, the distribution function.
-In fact, one important outcome of our study was the observation that the background distribution function picks up backreactions from small scale nonlinearities, a feature that is not transparent in the traditional approach based on the density and velocity fields alone since these quantities do not pick up backreactions.
+The key difference is that our perturbative framework based on the Vlasov-Poisson system of equations in phase space is based solely on the most fundamental object, the distribution function.
+In fact, one important outcome of our study was the observation that the background distribution function picks up backreactions from gravitational nonlinearities, a feature that is not transparent in the traditional approach based on the density and velocity fields alone since these quantities do not get renormalized.
 We expect such backreactions into the background distribution function to arise not only from perturbative scales, but also from nonperturbative ones.
 For example, within halos the average distribution function was found to have a Gaussian core with exponential wings due to virial velocities \cite{Bryan_1998, Sheth:2000ii}.
 This observation suggests a natural path towards improving on SPT: To insert the \textit{apriori} unknown fully nonlinear background distribution function into Eq.(\ref{eq:vlasovfluc}) for its fluctuations, which should then be solved perturbatively as before.

-We begin this section by exploring that idea, which will naturally hint at a connection to EFT methods.
-This will ultimately lead us to conclude that the EFTofLSS is strictly necessary to account for a nonzero velocity dispersion in a fully self-consistent framework.
+We begin this section by exploring that idea, which will naturally point at a connection to EFT methods.
+We will see that the sound speed counterterm naturally emerges from the theory even without EFT ingredients, but we will ultimately argue that EFT methods are strictly necessary to account for a nonzero velocity dispersion in a fully self-consistent framework.